BladeZhenLei/Riemann-Hypothesis/README.md

 and we call this the <strong>Prime Number Theorem (PNT).</strong>

 ## Background
-In 1859, Bertrand Riemann published his only paper on number theory: 'On the Number of Prime Numbers less than a Given Quantity', later on became the most famous unsolved problem in mathematical history.
+In 1859, Bertrand Riemann published his only paper on Number Theory 'On the Number of Prime Numbers less than a Given Quantity' that later on became the most famous unsolved problem in mathematical history.
 In short, the <strong>Riemann Hypothesis (RH)</strong> can be viewed as an (suprisingly precise) approximation of the <strong>PNT</strong>.
 <p/>
 Consider the sum
 $$\zeta(s)=\sum_{n=1}^{\infty}\frac{1}{n^s}=\frac{1}{1^s}+\frac{1}{2^s}+\frac{1}{3^s}+...,$$